 "Go big or go home" could be the motto for Antennas Direct's ClearStream 2Max HDTV antenna.
 Its design makes a bold statement, but it also contributes to its ability to lock into signals.
 The $80 2Max is pricey compared to similar performers, like the $43 Mohu Leaf, but unlike the competition, the ClearStream 2Max is tough enough to endure outdoor conditions.
+It's one of the best HDTV antennas we've reviewed, and our top pick for indoor/outdoor use.

 Design: Big 8